 On many itineraries such as Alaska, Panama Canal, and some European cruises, Main seating fills up much more quickly than late seating on the ships that suffer from morbid obesity at sea.
 In fact, the vast majority of cruise lines schedule shore excursions to return to the ship in time to enable guests on the first seating to have time to get ready for dinner.
 But on the Top Ten Cruise Lines there is no such thing as early or late seating – you dine when, and with whom you want.

-# 6 – Certain travel agents can get you upgraded to a higher category of cabin.
+# 6 – Certain travel advisors can get you upgraded to a higher category of cabin?

 # 7 – You get the best prices if you buy your cruise from a cruise agency in Florida.

 This was true for a very long time.
 Florida agencies received an extra 5% commission on their sales, more than agencies in other states.
 They would take this extra commission and “rebate” it to customers using their 800 number.
 All of the major lines ended the practice of paying the extra 5%.
 There is no longer a price advantage in dealing with Florida agencies.
 Some of the budget lines do offer special drive-up rates to those who can prove Florida residence.